 Germs can lurk in unlikely places!
 Keep your family healthy with our cleaning tips.

 The toilet isn’t the only place bacteria in your home can hide!
 “Germs are transferred when we touch something or someone and then touch our mouth, nose or eyes,” explains Dr. Ronald W. Stout, Medical Leader for Procter & Gamble’s Global Health & Wellbeing Business Unit.
 “This is true regardless of the season, so it is very important to maintain healthy habits and proper hygiene throughout the year to help prevent the spread of germs.”
 Here’s what you can do to remove hidden germs from hot spots around your home – and help keep you and your family healthy.

 Give your home office some extra attention, as a desk can harbor 400 times more bacteria than the average toilet seat.
 In particular, the area where you rest your hand can hold nearly 10 million bacteria.
-Disinfect your workspace weekly with Mr. Clean Antibacterial Cleaner with Lemon to do away with 99.9 percent of these germs.*
+Disinfect your workspace weekly with Mr. Clean Antibacterial Cleaner with Lemon (use as directed) to do away with 99.9 percent of these germs.*

 Research suggests that your showerhead could be a potential breeding ground for bacteria, which then can contaminate the water as it comes out.
 In particular, it could be harboring Mycobacterium avium, which can cause respiratory infections in people with a weakened immune system.
 Prevent blockages caused by limescale in your showerhead by periodically soaking the showerhead overnight in a vinegar and water solution.